 Film Tip 1: For more about the first film, check out my Film Review of Mamma Mia!
 (2008)

-Film Tip 2: Exactly 10 years after the release of the first Mamma Mia! movie, the long‐awaited sequel Mamma Mia!
-Here We Go Again! will be released in cinemas worldwide on 19th of July 2018.
+Film Tip 2: Exactly 10 years after the release of the first Mamma Mia! movie, the long-awaited sequel Mamma Mia!
+Here We Go Again! was cinemas worldwide in July 2018.
 This time all filming was done in Croatia, more specifically the Croatian island of Vis, even though the setting still is the same (fictitious) Greek island.

 Travel Tip: For more about visiting the Mamma Mia! islands of Skopelos and Skiathos and Greece in general, check out my other travel posts about Greece.